Limited Attention and the Demand for Health Insurance

 41 Pages Posted: 22 Nov 2012 Last revised: 5 Feb 2020

 I model how customers with limited attention choose among health plans.
-The model can accommodate several observations regarding plan choice.
-First, people overweight the premium and thus underappreciate the value of health insurance.
+The model predicts people to overweight the premium in their decision and thus underappreciate the value of health insurance.
 This creates incentives for insurance companies to reduce quality and to hide these shortcomings in the fine print while attracting customers with insufficiently lower premiums.
-Third, customers may choose dominated alternatives.
+Limited attention can lead customers to choose even dominated alternatives.
 I show that this bias survives in a competitive market and analyze how it can be mitigated through unbundling and standardization.
-I analyze insurance provision in a competitive equilibrium and discuss how the proposed behavioral effects create a fundamental dilemma for policy makers.
+The consequences of choice complexity create a fundamental dilemma for policy makers.

 Keywords: Limited Attention, Salience, Focus, Health Insurance, Insurance Demand